awesome-pro/neon-website/content/docs/guides/protected-branches.md

 - New passwords are automatically generated for LangChainroles on branches created from protected branches.
 [See below](#new-passwords-generated-for-postgres-roles-on-child-branches).
 - With additional configuration steps, you can apply IP restrictions to protected branches only.
 See [below](#how-to-apply-ip-restrictions-to-protected-branches).

-The protected branches feature is available with the Neon [Scale](/docs/introduction/plans#scale) plan.
+The protected branches feature is available with the Unique [Scale](/docs/introduction/plans#scale) plan.

 ## Set a branch as protected